gussamer/qfpm/README.md

 ## Updates

+- Updated the commands for the new sf structure

 - The removal of the bin/qfpm script dependancy complete, automated removal doesn't seem to work so feel free to delete them after upgrading

 - Conversion to using native npm bin definition seems stable and opens up better linux support